 A trust that has a fixed duration makes it easy to adjust terms to reflect changing conditions.
 That is not the case with a dynasty trust because since a dynasty trust is perpetual, adapting to one or more unpredictable events in the future is not an option.
 This could mean that your financial objectives might not get carried out according to your wishes.

-For this reason we recommend drafting general principles, but not being overly strict.
-Being to strict is referred to as ruling from the grave.
-For example, a trust drafted in the 1980s that listed only specific industries that could be invested in would have missed the internet revolution as it would not have been thought of.
+For this reason, we recommend drafting general principles, but not being overly strict.
+Being too strict is referred to as ruling from the grave.
+For example, a Trust drafted in the 1980s that listed only specific industries that could be invested in would have missed the internet revolution as it would not have been thought of.
 For that reason guiding principles are more useful than strict conditions.